itsflores/itsflores/README.md

 Check out my [favorites](https://omarflores.dev/favorites) page for some tools that have helped me throughout my journey.

-Fun fact: I **love** Borzoi dogs and I've previously sung with a Grammy nominated choral ensemble 🎼.
+Fun fact: I've previously sung with a Grammy nominated choral ensemble 🎼.